mariobox/mariosanchez.org-metalsmith/src/code/journ.md

 Here is another project using Gulp, jQuery and Object Oriented Javascript:

-It is a simple exercise where you provide a number, and the program prints all numbers from one to the number you chose, replacing the multiples of three with "ping", the multiples of five with "pong" and the multiples of fifteen with "ping-pong".
+It is a simple exercise where you provide a number, and the program prints all numbers from one to the number you chose, replacing the multiples of three with &#8220;ping", the multiples of five with &#8220;pong" and the multiples of fifteen with &#8220;ping-pong".
 [Source Code](https://github.com/mariobox/ping-pong) | [Live Demo](https://mariobox.github.io/ping-pong)